St. Paul's Wedding Planning

 Due to scheduling conflicts with a Saturday 4:00 pm worship service in our chapel, Saturday weddings cannot be held in the church or chapel between 3:30 and 4:45 pm.
 Sunday weddings cannot begin before 2:00 pm.
 Weekday weddings need to be coordinated with the pastor and the church's schedule.

 Both the church sanctuary and the chapel are air-conditioned.
 Likewise, there are air-conditioned dressing rooms available in the parish building for the bride’s party and the groom’s party.

 The church parking lot is located on Locust Street west of the church and behind the school building.
 Blue directional signs along Locust Street indicate the location of the parking lot.
 No parking will be allowed at the rear of the church as these are loading zones and staff parking areas.
 The alley on the south side of the Parish Building is available for the bridal party or for the purpose of loading or unloading.

-The official policy of the Congregation Council designates that the Pastor of the congregation (the Rev. Betsy Williams) be the presiding minister at weddings.
+The official policy of the Congregation Council designates that the Pastor of the congregation (the Rev. Martin Gehring) be the presiding minister at weddings.
 The church from time to time also has a student intern, who has the title, "Vicar," and who is supposed to participate in all pastoral acts, including weddings, during his or her year of internship.